What is it Like to Be a British Army Officer?

-No day is the same in the army, this is as far from your typical 9 – 5 office job as you can get.
+No two days are the same in the army, this is as far from your typical 9 – 5 office job as you can get.
 If that alarms you, this isn’t the career for you.

 Your duties will involve commanding and supporting a team of soldiers on operations, leading humanitarian missions, and providing support on home soil following attacks.

 In the face of conflict, Army Officers are equipped to prevent it from happening in the future by tackling the causes head-on.

 Army Officers are encouraged to use existing skills, abilities and education to their advantage.
 Individuals with leadership potential and an ambition to push the limits of success are set on to a clear path for progression with promotions along the way.

 Full support is provided throughout to ensure that every officer reaches their full potential.